Quick Answer

 The CDB phases out gradually for higher-income families.
 For 2025-2026:

-- Family net income above approximately $185,000: partial benefit may still apply depending on number of disabled children
+- Higher family net income: partial benefit may still apply depending on the number of children eligible for the CDB

 Use the CRA's Child and Family Benefits Calculator to estimate your exact amount.